 To be a good bowman is not an easy job.
 It requires you to communicate and understand the boat’s direction.

 A bowman is not someone who sits at the front of a boat and watches the wind and waves, but a good bowman is highly active and an essential part of the boat’s crew.

 Here are some qualities of a good bowman:

 A Bowman Is Prepared

-A bowman will be prepared, which means being equipped with the right clothes and gear.
+A bowman will be prepared and equipped with the right clothes and gear.
 At the front of the boat, a bowman can get very wet.
-A Bowman will come with the right clothes that will include a jacket that has closures at the wrist and waist so that if you get sprayed with water, the rest of your clothes remain dry.
+A Bowman will come with the right clothes, including a jacket with closures at the wrist and waist so that if you get sprayed with water, the rest of your clothes remain dry.

-Trousers that are also waterproof will keep you dry and shoes that will not slip on the boat deck.
+Waterproof trousers will keep you dry, and shoes that will not slip on the boat deck.
 A good bowman should never go barefoot.
 Some bowmen prefer to wear a wetsuit as they feel it is more conducive to the water they may come up against.

 A bowman should also consider a harness for safety as being a bowman or bowwoman can be a dangerous position, especially in high winds and waves, and you need to climb up the mast or sail.

 A Bowman Knows And Understands the Sailing Course

 A good bowman would know and understand the sailing course.
 They would have done their homework and had a plan in mind if something came up unexpectedly.